endroid/qr-code/README.md

 [![Monthly Downloads](http://img.shields.io/packagist/dm/endroid/qr-code.svg)](https://packagist.org/packages/endroid/qr-code)
 [![License](http://img.shields.io/packagist/l/endroid/qr-code.svg)](https://packagist.org/packages/endroid/qr-code)

-If you like my work you can show appreciation by sponsoring via [Github Sponsors](https://github.com/sponsors/endroid) or send me some ADA at `DdzFFzCqrhszSwiFWMBQomfv6mkDM59kWFbeX991yJWWtMKnWrp38CuRN5Un5yDjyQLVx7eSyqaMZ62XEgunwGsTFRmh6K2nf6BxMmYw`.
-Also if you need any help implementing this library just let me know and  I'll be glad to help.

 This library helps you generate QR codes in a jiffy.
 Makes use of [bacon/bacon-qr-code](https://github.com/Bacon/BaconQrCode) to generate the matrix and [khanamiryan/qrcode-detector-decoder](https://github.com/khanamiryan/php-qrcode-detector-decoder) for validating generated QR codes.
 Further extended with Twig extensions, generation routes, a factory and a